New Leaf Care Kit • Shop Now

 Let’s just jump right in.
 Thrips are the most persistent and annoying houseplant pest I’ve dealt with in my many years of plant parenthood.
-Yes, even more annoying then those damn fungus gnats that fly right into your face.
+There, I've said it.
+Yes, even more annoying than those pesky fungus gnats that fly right into your face.

-I’ll think they’re gone for good, pat myself on the back for a job well done and then, a month later, notice another leaf showing that tell tale sign of thrip damage.
-Here’s a few pics that illustrate these signs to help you identify.
+I used to think they were gone for good, pat myself on the back for a job well done and then, a month later, notice another leaf showing that tell tale sign of thrip damage.
+Here’s a few pics that illustrate these signs to help you identify these little, highly destructive bugs:

 See the tiny white bugs?
 Those are thrips in their larval stage.
 Dang it.
 Houseplant Care Kit to the rescue!